tstatler/doctools/guides/acs/quickstart/README.md

 ([Platform](http://www.appcelerator.com/platform/appcelerator-platform/) users)
 or the [My Apps](https://my.appcelerator.com/apps) web console (community developers).

-This guide explains the basic steps you need to take to enable and use ACS in your application in your Titanium application, or native iOS or Android application.
+This guide explains the basic steps to enable and use ACS in your Titanium application, native iOS application, or native Android application.

 ## Step 1: Enable Platform or Cloud Services